General Exploratory Bonus for Optimistic Exploration in RLHF: Preliminaries

+where $\beta > 0$ is a hyperparameter and $\piref$ is the reference model.
+The effectiveness of iterative online RLHF \citep{iterative-rlhf1,rlhflow} has been validated in various real-world systems such as Claude \citep{iterative-rlhf} and LLaMA-series \citep{llama-2,llama-3}, but there is still much room for improvement in terms of sample-efficient exploration.

-\textbf{Sample inefficiency of iterative online RLHF.} Online sampling for standard online RLHF algorithms is carried out passively, relying solely on the inherent randomness of the LLM policy.
-However, if the policy places a small probability mass on the optimal action, passive exploration may fail to ever explore this action.
-Theoretical analyses~\citep{activepreference,rlhflow} and empirical evidence~\citep{avoid,vpo} present that the passive approach fails to sufficiently explore the prompt-response space.
-Particularly, \citet{xpo} demonstrate that the sample complexity can be exponential in $1/\beta$ for passive exploration, which is unacceptable in the small-$\beta$ regime.
-Therefore, several works~\citep{xpo,vpo,selm} propose exploratory bonuses to implement optimistic exploration for efficient sampling.
-However, in the next section, we will show that prior formulations cannot provably achieve optimism.
+\paragraph{Sample inefficiency of iterative online RLHF.} In online RLHF, standard online sampling is usually performed passively, relying solely on the LLM policy's inherent randomness.
+However, if the policy assigns a small probability to the optimal action, passive exploration may never explore it.
+Some recent theoretical analyses~\citep{activepreference,rlhflow} and empirical evidence~\citep{avoid,vpo} present that the passive approach fails to sufficiently explore the prompt-response space.
+Particularly, \citet{xpo} demonstrates that the sample complexity can be exponential in $1/\beta$ for passive exploration, which is unacceptable in the small-$\beta$ regime. \rebuttal{After then, follow-up studies propose to implement the principle ``optimism towards uncertainty" into RLHF algorithms, i.e., encourage exploration of uncertain trajectories.
+Several works on this try to estimate uncertainty by leveraging some uncertainty quantification techniques, such as elliptical potential \citep{iterative-rlhf}, Bayesian modeling \citep{sample-information}, and epistemic neural network training \citep{sea}.
+However, these methods are generally computationally prohibitive in LLM-scale settings.
+Therefore, recent works~\citep{xpo,vpo,selm} propose \emph{exploratory bonuses} for optimistic exploration, which can be computationally more tractable for LLM-based optimization.}